livecycle/preevy/site/docs/recipes/faster-build.md

 ### Setting up a builder in GitHub Actions

 For GitHub actions, the [`setup-buildx-action`](https://github.com/marketplace/actions/docker-setup-buildx) can be used to simplify builder management.
+The generated builder name can then be specified using the `--builder` flag in the [preevy-up](https://github.com/marketplace/actions/preevy-up) action - see [example](https://github.com/marketplace/actions/preevy-up#build-on-the-ci-machine-with-cache-deploy-on-a-google-cloud-vm).

 ## Part 2: Automatically configure cache